ttntm/ttntm/src/blog/2024/50-albums-80s.md

 Fun fact: also featured in one of the earlier episodes of the TV series "Dark".

-{% imageHeader "/img/albums/d-sbg.jpg", imageHeadersize, "h3", "Death - Scream Bloody Gore", "Release: 1987" %}
+{% imageHeader "/img/albums/d-sbg.jpg", imageHeaderSize, "h3", "Death - Scream Bloody Gore", "Release: 1987" %}

 The first death metal album.